Nurse in blue uniform takes blood pressure from elderly lady in a wheelchair

 Programme

 This postgraduate diploma programme will be delivered over two years.
-Students will undertake timetabled, blended learning 1 day a week and the remaining time will be undertaken in the work-based learning setting.
+Students will undertake timetabled, blended learning approximately or equivalent to 1 day a week and the remaining time will be undertaken in the work-based learning setting.
 Working in partnership with its stakeholders the university will support the student to meet the apprenticeship learning outcomes, to enable increasing independence and autonomy as a Community Nurse Specialist Practitioner.
 The apprenticeship is clinically focused and developed to prepare and support adult trained nurses to work in community nursing roles in the fields of district nursing and general practice nursing.

 More than ever, it is evident that the specialist expertise of the District Nursing service and General Practice Nursing workforce are central to the provision of health care in the United Kingdom (NHS UK, 2019, QNI/QNIS, 2015).
 The need for an advanced level workforce in the community and primary care setting has been identified (NHS UK, 2019).